 The ethos of hard work was embedded into Bill and Madge’s sons, Billy and John.
 They joined the business full-time as soon as they left school aged 17 and 15 years respectively and were soon driving wagons, spreaders and excavators.

-With a focus on safety, training and a passionate commitment to long-term local direct employment, rather than ‘hire and fire’, or use agency labour, the professional management team of family and non-family members at Thompsons have maintained its reputation for hard work, value and fairness developed by Billy and John.
-One of the biggest challenges the firm faced however, was in April 1999 when Billy Thompson died suddenly at the age of just 59.
+With a focus on safety, training, and a passionate commitment to long-term local direct employment, rather than short term contracts, or use agency labour, the professional management team of family and non-family members at Thompsons have maintained its reputation for hard-work, value and customer service.